-Over 90% of millennials are scared to invest, whether it’s because they distrust the market or they feel they lack the knowledge necessary to invest.
-There are a ton of companies trying to get millennials to invest – you may have seen TV ads for Betterment or downloaded Acorns from your local app store – but they’re facing an uphill battle.
+According to a 2015 CapitalOne survey, over 90% of millennials are scared to invest, whether it’s because they distrust the market or they feel they lack the knowledge necessary to invest.
+There are a ton of companies trying to get millennials to invest – you may have seen TV ads for Betterment or Wealthfront or downloaded a spare change investing app from your local app store – but they’re facing an uphill battle.

 Enter Stash.
 It’s a new app that wants to help millennials understand what, exactly, they’re investing in.
 Beyond that, it wants millennials to choose to invest in companies that they like, love, believe in, or all three – a form of "socially responsible investing."

-Let’s take a step back and look at how companies like Stash work.
-(If you’re already a user of another investment platform or went to business school, feel free to skip this paragraph.)
-Stash is an automatic investment service, or "robo-advisor," if you want to be fun.
+Stash is an automatic investment service (or "robo-advisor" if you want to be fun).
 Withdraw money from your bank account and send it over to your robo-advisor.
 Depending on the service, they may automatically buy shares in Exchange Traded Funds, or ETFs, that track a portfolio of companies.
 ETFs can track just about anything – the S&P 500, health companies, defense contractors, you name it.

 Most robo-investors don’t really bother to explain the actual ETFs they’re using to build your portfolio.
 Sure, they list the names, and you go Google them, but that doesn't’ really help you understand why you’re investing in them.

 This is where Stash hopes to make their biggest impact.
 When you fire up the app, Stash gives you just a few examples of investments you can make – funds with names like "Aggressive Mix," "Park My Cash," and "Roll with Buffet."
 (After you pick your first investment, you can use the app’s Discover section to find more investments.)
 When you tap an investment, you’re taken to another screen with a lot more details on the fund: